deepsquare-io/grid/docs/workflow/04-samples/01-upscaling.md

 ## Implementation

 Let's start with the input, output and resources.
-For the sake of readability, we use YAML.
-You can use an online YAML to JSON converter if you wish to execute the workflow on the [dev environment](https://app.deepsquare.run/sandbox).

 ### Resource allocation, environment variable and input/output

 We will use 4 parallel tasks.
-Each task has 8 CPUS, 8 GB of RAM, 1 GPU.
+Each task has 8 CPUs, 8 GB of RAM, 1 GPU.

 ```yaml
 enableLogging: true

 resources:
   tasks: 4
   cpusPerTask: 8
   memPerCpu: 8000
   gpusPerTask: 1

 input:
   s3:
     region: region